Doctoral Internship in Health Service Psychology

 Do you look at social networking sites as part of the evaluation process?
 Currently, we do not seek out information from social networking sites as part of our evaluation process.

-Can I receive specialized training in some clinical area?
-You will definitely get specialized training in providing multiculturally competent brief therapy; crisis management; and group therapy.
+Can I receive specialized training in some clinical areas?
+You will get specialized training in providing multiculturally competent brief therapy; crisis management; and group therapy.
 Other specialized training (e.g., specific clinical issues, couples counseling, specific populations) can occur through individual supervision.
-However, this needs to be discussed with the Training Director and your individual supervisor.
+However, this needs to be discussed with the Training Director and your supervisor.
 If you have specific training goals/needs that are not specified in our materials please ask before, or during, the interview so we can discuss the possibilities.

 Do you provide telemental health?
 Yes, we offer the option of receiving mental health services remotely through phone and Zoom video.
-Interns are issued laptops so they can work from home or in office and provide these telemental health options.
+Interns are issued laptops so they can work from home or in the office and provide these telemental health options.
 However, post-pandemic campus life and student demand have increased the need for on-site, in-person services, so the majority of services are now being offered in person.

 How many long-term clients do I get to have?
 Two.
-However, the clients you see for longer-term therapy need to fit specific criteria that you will discuss with your supervisor and colleagues in case conference.
+However, the clients you see for longer-term therapy need to fit specific criteria that you will discuss with your supervisor and colleagues in a case conference.

 Please describe opportunities for crisis counseling.
 All interns have “on-call sessions” -usually 2 hours per week – where they see students reporting an urgent need to see a provider today as well as take calls from staff, faculty, and parents concerned about a student.